 Evening: Tharu Cultural dance: Farmers of the nearby villages will show some of their traditional skills and dances.

-Dinner and Overnight at Resort in Chitwan.
+Dinner and Overnight at the Resort in Chitwan.
 Full board plan.

 Your driver will drive you towards Rajko Danda—approximately 5 hours.
 You will stay at a village homestay.
 The accommodation will be basic with neat and clean rooms.

 The highlights will be to experience authentic Rural life, taste organic food, and the rapidly fading culture.
-We will have lunch and go on a walking tour of the village, visit the primary school.
-This district has significance in Nepal’s history of the last ruling Royal Family.
+We will have lunch and go on a walking tour of the village, and visit the primary school.
+This district is significant in Nepal’s last ruling Royal Family history.
 Moreover, this district is one of the many recruitment areas of the world-renowned Gurkha soldiers.

 Evening Cultural show by the Women’s organisation.
 You can enjoy the cultural show and drink locally distilled “Hooch” as part of the cultural integration.